Alireza-MT3/Statistics-and-Machine-Learning-Class/README.md

 # Statistics-and-Machine-Learning-Class
-An introduction to basic statistics, Machine Learning and Python programming as a summer class for 10th and 11th graders at Mofid Hichschool.
+Some of the prepared contents for an introduction to basic statistics, Machine Learning and Python programming as a summer class for 10th and 11th graders at Mofid Hichschool.